Lead and drinking water

 Other water system improvements

-Alongside Lead Hazard Reduction Program work, we have initiated several efforts to reduce or remove sources of lead from the water system.
+Alongside our drinking water treatment that reduces lead at the tap, we completed several efforts to reduce or remove sources of lead from the water system.
 We:

 • Partnered with the State of Oregon to enact Oregon’s lead-based solder ban, which was passed by the state legislature in 1985.